nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Nebraska Traffic Tickets?

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the record holder, unless said person is a juvenile

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites operate independent of government sources and are not sponsored by these government agencies.
+Thus, record availability on third-party websites may vary.

 What Does a Traffic Citation Mean in Nebraska?